-Once admitted, the nonresident international student with a valid student F-1 visa must maintain a minimum course load of 12 credits each consecutive Fall/Spring semester in order to remain in status with the United States Customs and Immigration Services (USCIS).
+Once admitted, the nonresident international student with a valid student F-1 visa must maintain a minimum course load of 12 credits each consecutive Fall/Spring semester in order to remain in status with the USCIS.

-HawCC complies with all applicable requirements of other state health agencies and councils as may be required by law or by rules and regulations.
+HawCC complies with all applicable requirements of other federal and state entities as may be required by law or by rules and regulations.